 Example

-- where an employee salary packages a motor vehicle and the benefit is included as a RFBA on their income statement, and the salary packaging arrangement requires the entity to pay FBT to the Australian Taxation Office, the employee’s Total Remuneration should include the taxable value of the benefit plus the FBT payable by the entity.
+- where an employee salary packages a motor vehicle and the benefit is included as a RFBA on their income statement, and the salary packaging arrangement requires the company to pay FBT to the Australian Taxation Office, the employee’s Total Remuneration should include the taxable value of the benefit plus the FBT payable by the entity.

 - where an employee receives a car parking benefit and it is not included as an RFBA on their income statement, the employee’s Total Remuneration should only include the taxable value of the benefit.